geonetwork/core-geonetwork/docs/manual/docs/api/index.md

 -   [Catalog Service for the Web](csw.md)

-    The OGC Industry standard to search, retrieve record in XML format.
-Can be used to manage records with transaction operation.
+    The OGC industry standard to search and retrieve records in XML format.
+Can be used to manage records with the transaction operation.

 No longer supported: